Stay tuned as we’ll teach you how to get precious storage space on your phone: how to get more memory on Android phones?

 When you think of your phone, one of the most important things about it is its storage.
-You need free available space to store your photos, your videos, to install and run your apps.
+You need free available space to store your photos, and your videos, to install and run your apps.

 Android devices can fill up their internal storage quickly with just regular use.
-It happens whenever you download apps from the Play Store, when you take photos or record videos and even just by using your already installed apps.
+It happens whenever you download apps from the Play Store when you take photos or record videos and even just by using your already installed apps.

 Despite the storage increase in more recent smartphones, most newer apps also take a lot more space at every new upgrade.
-And there are still a lot of new lower-end phones offering just 32GB of space with almost a half of it (and sometimes even more) being taken just by the Android OS installation, leaving you with just 16GB or less for your data.
+And there are still a lot of new lower-end phones offering just 32GB of space with almost half of it (and sometimes even more) being taken just by the Android OS installation, leaving you with just 16GB or less for your data.

 Besides, if you’re using a device that is a couple of years old or more, it may feature only 32GB or even 16GB of total available storage space.
-In that case, you may be struggling to use your phone, particularly if it doesn’t support expansion via microSD card.
+In that case, you may be struggling to use your phone, particularly if it doesn’t support expansion via a microSD card.